BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 #### Trouble adding soundfiles for new tracks

-The soundfiles need to be in the samples folder.
+The soundfiles need to be in the playerSamples folder. (similarly, presets and events need to be in their own labeled files as well.)

+#### Trouble saving and loading presets

+The browser saves a cached version of any file you open.
+So, if you're saving the preset by overwriting the previous one, it will load the cached version instead of updating and loading the new file.
+It's a bit of a nuissance but the work-around is to save each iteration of the preset as its own file (preset1.txt, preset2.txt, etc.)

 #### Range that starts at 0 displays as 'null'